michaeldzjap/service-container.js/README.md

 - Do I have to use _TypeScript_?

 Yes, at the moment this project only works with _TypeScript_.

+- Why is _reflect-metadata_ not just imported in the source for _service-container_ itself?

+Because _reflect-metadata_ affects things at a global scope and therefore, it should only be imported once and only once.
+Hence, importing _reflect-metadata_ internally would be fine if _service-container.js_ is your only dependency that requires its use.
+However, if you use _service-container.js_ in conjunction with another package / library that requires _reflect-metadata_ you would run into trouble.

 ## Examples
 To run the examples you'll have to perform the following steps: